 Child Custody and Visitation

 Further, judges usually see and hear only the worst of people during heated custody proceedings.
-So, based on their limited "view" into the parents' lives, a divorce court may not always make the "best" possible decision when it comes to custody.
+So, based on their limited "view" of the parents' lives, a divorce court may not always make the "best" possible decision when it comes to custody.
 Here again, negotiation and settlement are important options to keep in mind.
 Everybody involved in the divorce, especially the children, will benefit from a cooperative child custody arrangement.

 What Divorce Can't Do